 The National Talent Pool

-The applications of unsuccessful graduates will automatically go into the national talent pool and are accessible to all employers, not just the employers you had originally ranked.
+The applications of unsuccessful graduates will automatically go into the national talent pool which is accessible to all employers, not just the employers you had originally ranked.
 It is anticipated that during each intake a number of positions may become available and these positions will be filled using applicants from this talent pool.
 Employers will continue to employ new graduates from the talent pool right up to the next recruitment round.

 ACE recommends that you also visit the Kiwi Health Jobs website, the careers pages of employers and alternatively job boards such as Seek or TradeMe to research the nursing job market.
 This can be useful for a number of reasons.
 You will gain an insight into the culture of the hospitals you are thinking about applying to and usually job or position descriptions will be attached to each job number outlining the requirements, skill and experience required to fulfil a RN role.
 Furthermore this will give you an insight into the areas of practice that each hospital specialises in.
 It would be helpful for you to research or review these before you make your application.
 You will usually find that employers advertise for RN’s with 2 or more years of experience.
 Do not be discouraged, if you are vigilant you will come across vacancies where employers are looking for new graduates to fill positions alongside HCA’s, EN’s and experienced RN’s.
 Finally, there are other graduate programmes that exist outside of the NETP programme.
 You need to research these for yourselves; they usually exist in private hospitals and some leading aged residential care facilities.
 You may, for example, be able to find positions within Primary Health, Aged Residential Care, Community Care or Private Surgical Hospitals that are not necessarily covered by the NETP programme.
 To do this you would need to contact and apply directly to these service providers for any positions they may have available.